Alex0424/Nextcloud/README.md

 # Nextcloud

-This is a tutorial about how i created a nextcloud "cloud" server on my home network for people to safely store their files and documents.
+This is a tutorial about how i created a nextcloud "cloud" server on my home network for people to safely store their files and documents on my virtual machines.

 # LINKS